oxsecurity/megalinter/docs/descriptors/dockerfile_hadolint.md

                            severity equal to or above THRESHOLD are violated.
                            Accepted values: [error | warning | info | style |
-                           ignore | none] (default: info) --file-path-in-report FILEPATHINREPORT
+                           ignore | none] (default: info)
-                           The file path referenced in the generated report.
-                           This only applies for the 'checkstyle' format and is useful when running Hadolint with Docker to set the correct file path.
 ```

 ### Installation on mega-linter Docker image